An exploration of the riches of secular vocal music from the Renaissance to the 20th century.

 What is the course about?

-James Oldfield returns to Benslow Music in 2022 to guide singers through the art of consort singing, and we’ll enjoy some sight-reading challenges whilst exploring the riches of secular music from the 16th century to the present day.
-Participants can also suggest and bring their favourite repertoire.
-Very good sight-reading and the ability to hold a line, sustain a phrase, and stay in tune are all essentials, and there will be the opportunity for singing one voice per part in small groups as well as a chamber choir.
+James Oldfield returns to Benslow Music in 2023 to guide singers through the art of consort singing, and we’ll enjoy some sight-reading challenges whilst exploring the riches of secular music from the 16th century to the present day.
+Participants are welcome to bring their own suggestions of repertoire to look at in afternoon sessions.
+Good sight-reading and the ability to hold a line and stay in tune are all essentials.
 This course is ideal for instrumentalists who play at a high level and wish to transfer their chamber music skills into a vocal context.
 An enjoyable, relaxed and inclusive atmosphere whilst making music at a high level.

 What will we cover?

-We will work through a pre-prepared booklet of madrigals, which will be given to each participant as they arrive.
-This covers a range of languages, vocal parts, styles and periods, and singers should feel like they have had a good smattering of madrigals from across the centuries.
+We will work through a pre-prepared booklet of Madrigals and Partsongs, which will be given to each participant as they arrive.
+If you would prefer this could be sent as a PDF to be viewed on a tablet.
+The booklet covers a range of languages, vocal parts, styles and periods, and singers should feel like they have had a good smattering of madrigals from across the centuries.

 What will we accomplish?
 By the end of this course you will be able to…